What are Managed Services?

 Antivirus & Anti-Malware

 Keeping your devices and networks secure is a continuous, repetitive and meticulous process.
 That’s why it’s perfectly suited to be handled by a managed service provider.
 Using the RMM features mentioned earlier they can deploy antivirus protection to every device they’re managing, ensure it’s running and up-to-date and check the health of the device.

 With managed antivirus and anti-malware, you can enable email protection to reduce the risks presented by viruses, malware and phishing attempts.
 You can also set exemptions so that approved file types don’t get flagged as threats.

 You can lecture your employees about IT security but there’s always a chance someone delays an update or turns off the software.
 Managed antivirus and anti-malware solutions mitigate that risk and save you money by preventing downtime.

 Contact Prophet Business Group to find out exactly how managed services can improve network security, reduce downtime and save you money every month.

-Prophet Business Group is an experienced IT provider and Microsoft Certified Partner.
+Prophet Business Group is an experienced IT provider and Microsoft Gold Partner.
 We provide hardware, support and managed services to organizations across all verticals and we can help you get an always-on IT department!